When was the last time you got lost in your beloved’s eyes?

-As you go through the motions together, you and your partner can expect a closer and more soulful relationship than ever with each other through giggles, movement and massage.
+As you go through the motions together, you and your partner can expect a closer, more romantic and more soulful relationship than ever with each other through giggles, movement and massage.

 - Connect in a revitalizing, strengthening, energizing and uplifting way

 - Release stress and stiffness and tightness and tension.

 - Learn how to guide, honor, encourage, support and receive support from each other

 - Yoga virgins, the stiff and inflexible are especially welcome.

 - Ideal for Birthdays, Celebrations, Anniversaries and Romantic Date Nights

 Cost: $20 Per Person.
 Pre-Registration with payment required via online purchase.